rle-mino/nvim/KEYBINDINGS.md

 | `Space + oo` | Switch Back | Return focus to editor |
 | `Ctrl + c` | Interrupt | Stop current OpenCode process |
 | Regular terminal commands work |

 ---

+## Auto Pairs

+Automatic bracket, quote, and parenthesis pairing with tree-sitter integration.

+### Automatic Pairing

+The following characters are automatically paired when typed in Insert mode:
+- `(` creates `()`
+- `[` creates `[]`
+- `{` creates `{}`
+- `"` creates `""`
+- `'` creates `''`

+The closing character is automatically added, and your cursor is placed between them.

+### Tree-sitter Integration

+Auto pairs intelligently handles pairing based on syntax context:
+- Won't auto-pair inside strings (unless opening a nested string)
+- Respects language-specific syntax rules
+- Works seamlessly in Lua, JavaScript, and TypeScript files

+### CMP Integration

+When accepting a completion with parentheses from nvim-cmp, the closing parenthesis is automatically managed to avoid duplicates.

+---